 By Paula Felps

-Measuring and managing goals can be tricky.
+Measuring and managing your business goals can be tricky.
 Businesses that set their objectives too high run the risk of falling short, which can lead to frustration among leaders and undermine morale.
-But setting goals too low might mean missing out on valuable opportunities for growth.
+But setting business goals too low might mean missing out on valuable opportunities for growth.

 Of course, not everything is easily measured – such as aspects of human capital including creativity, employee satisfaction, and that ever-important human connection with customers and employees.
 These are difficult to assign to a simple metric.
 But certain areas of business require regular attention and measurement to make sure your business is headed on the right path.
 It’s almost impossible to achieve and sustain success when these areas fall short.